-- Always walk with an adult.
-Older siblings may also be acceptable, but only if they are responsible and have permission from your parent or caregiver. - Traffic is cars, buses, trucks, bicycles and other vehicles that are moving in the road. - 3.
-Sidewalks are safe places to walk that is away from traffic. - If there are no sidewalks, walk on the side of the road, facing traffic so that you can see cars coming toward you. - Practice safe behavior when walking near traffic.
-This means no pushing, running, or playing around. - 6.
+- 1. Sidewalks are safe places to walk. - If there are no sidewalks, walk on the side of the road, facing traffic so that you can see cars coming toward you. - Practice safe behavior when walking near traffic.
+This means no pushing, running, or playing around.
+Don't let toys, phones, or music players distract you. - 4.
 Be careful at driveways and alleys.
-Stop, look and listen for moving cars before crossing. - 7.
+Stop, look and listen for moving cars before crossing. - 5.
 Dress to be seen by wearing light or bright colored clothing when you are walking at night or in low-light conditions.
 Reflective materials and flashlights can also help drivers see you at night or in bad weather.